cherishedenigma/python-snapurl/README.md

 Future Work:
 Additional features we can expect are:
-Logging implementations
+Logging implementations.
-Strict validation protocols and error handling
+Strict validation protocols and error handling.
-Caching redirects for commonly used links
+Caching redirects for commonly used links.
-Connectivity to a full service database management system Improving maximum origin URL capacity
+Connectivity to a full service database management system.
+Improving maximum origin URL capacity.
-Adding secure web implementations on production server
+Adding secure web implementations on production server.